-In addition to these standard graphical outputs, a SCADA tool built with industrial application purposes was modified to receive inputs from the CD++ tool [30].
-The SCADA receives inputs from the simulator and reacts to them as if they were real-time data.
-In this way, complex man-machine
+Besides these standard graphical outputs, a SCADA tool built with industrial application purposes was modified to receive inputs from the CD++ tool [30].
+The SCADA receives input from the simulator, and reacts to them as if they were real-time data.
+In this way, complex man-machine interaction can be provided.
+The user can define what values in a model wants to be analyzed, and how.
+Graphical mimics can be associated with different It also can associate alarm conditions to the central databases, combine the results, store them as historical data to be analyzed, etc.